BradRubenstein/twitter-download-lists/README.md

 API.
 You need to be comfortable creating an app in the Twitter developer portal, and dealing with python scripts.

-If you're not a programmer, you can get friends and followers using this online tool: https://commentpicker.com/twitter-export.php
+If you're not a programmer, you can export friends and followers lists using this online tool: https://commentpicker.com/twitter-export.php (but it doesn't download list membership).

 Instructions to create a new twitter app are at https://python-twitter.readthedocs.io/en/latest/getting_started.html.
 You